-If you receive notice that your State of Mississippi Division of Medicaid (Medicaid) coverage has expired, please call your Medicaid office right away to reapply for assistance.
+If you receive notice that your Medicaid coverage has expired, please call your Medicaid office right away to reapply for assistance.
 Your Medicaid Agency phone number is listed in Chapter 2 of this booklet.
 Please call Customer Service at the number listed in Chapter 2 of this booklet if you have questions.